ianhellstrom/rtfd/source/sql/basics/style-guide.rst

 .. note::
    You can automatically generate documentation (HTML, PDF, CHM, …) from the metadata in the data dictionary (``SELECT * FROM dictionary``) with for instance the option to 'Generate DB Doc' from the connections window/tab in Oracle SQL Developer, Quest Toad's 'HTML Schema Doc Generator' in the Database > Report menu.
-   Specialized tools to extract and display metadata from Oracle's data dictionary exist too: for example, the xSQL's excellent `Database Documenter`_ or the free `SchemaSpy`_.
+   Specialized tools to extract and display metadata from Oracle's data dictionary exist too: for example, devart's `dbForge Documenter`_ or the free `SchemaSpy`_.

 Constraints
 -----------